-In 2010 Shonibare MBA (RA) was granted the Fourth Plinth Commission in Trafalgar Square (London) and has received public commissions from The Royal Opera House (London), British Council (UK/ Nigeria) and the Smithsonian Institute (Washington D.C) amongst others.
+In 2010, Shonibare was granted the Fourth Plinth Commission in Trafalgar Square (London) and has received public commissions from The Royal Opera House (London), British Council (UK/ Nigeria) and the Smithsonian Institute (Washington D.C) amongst others.

-Shonibare MBA (RA) is in permanent collections of leading international Museums including The Tate (London), National Museum of African Art, Smithsonian Institute (Washington D.C) and the Museum of Modern Art (New York).
+Shonibare is in permanent collections of leading international Museums including Tate Modern (London), National Museum of African Art, Smithsonian Institute (Washington D.C) and the Museum of Modern Art (New York).

 Yinka Shonibare CBE has been featured in Zeitz MOCAA’s inaugural exhibition, All things being equal… (2017-19) as well as the Afrofuturist exhibition, Still here tomorrow to high five you yesterday… (2019)